 There are few suit colours that require you to steer clear of black footwear.
 Beige is one of them.
 Instead, any shade of brown will be a solid match.

-What Shoes To Wear With An Olive Suit
+What Shoes To Wear With A Green/Olive Suit

-Olive may not be the most common suit colour out there but there’s a lot to be said for it when it comes to matching your shoes.
-Choose from dark browns – from chestnut through to mahogany – or keep it simple and classic with black.
+Green and olive may not be the most common suit colours out there but there’s a lot to be said for it when it comes to matching your shoes.
+Choose shades of brown – from chestnut through to mahogany – or keep it simple and classic with black.

 What Shoes To Wear With A Brown Suit